captainclam/spanish-conjugation-quiz/readme.md

 ## Updating the dictionary

-Edit fetch.coffee, and change the list of verbs (in their infinitive form) on line 10.
-Run that file and pipe the output to the dictionary (e.g. `coffee fetch.coffee > data`).
-Note if you get some bad responses from spanishdict.com you can get crap in the dictionary file which will ruin the program. just open it in a text edit and skim it looking for entries that failed and remove them.
+Edit the file `verbs`, and add to the list of verbs (in their infinitive form).

+Run `fetch.coffee` and pipe the output to the dictionary (e.g. `coffee fetch.coffee >> data`).

+Note if you get some bad/empty responses from spanishdict.com you may need to run the command again.
+It will only add new entries to the dictionary for verbs that have not already been fetched, so there is no harm in running it multiple times.

 ## TODO / Ideas